ceifa/garrysmod-docker/README.md

 ## Health Check

-This image contains mc-monitor and uses its status command to continually check on the container's.
+This image contains a health check to continually ensure the server is online.
 That can be observed from the STATUS column of docker ps

 CONTAINER ID        IMAGE                    COMMAND                 CREATED             STATUS                    PORTS                                                                                     NAMES e9c073a4b262        ceifa/gmod-server        "/home/gmod/start.sh"   21 minutes ago      Up 21 minutes (healthy)   0.0.0.0:27005->27005/tcp, 27005/udp, 0.0.0.0:27015->27015/tcp, 0.0.0.0:27015->27015/udp   distracted_cerf